shirleymango/practice-problems/README.md

 # Practice Problems
 Practice problems that I solve for fun!
-Problems were found on codewars.com.

-Problem Descriptions
+Problem Descriptions:

 dec2Fact: Decimal to Factorial and Back.
 Coding decimal numbers with factorials is a way of writing out numbers in a base system that depends on factorials, rather than powers of numbers.
 In this system, the last digit is always 0 and is in base 0!.
 The digit before that is either 0 or 1 and is in base 1!.
 The digit before that is either 0, 1, or 2 and is in base 2!, etc. More generally, the nth-to-last digit is always 0, 1, 2, ..., n and is in base n!.
 There are two functions.
 The first one will receive a decimal number and return a string with the factorial representation.